cpkb-bluezoo/jsonparser/README.md

 # jsonparser
 JSON parser and serializer for Java

 This is a tiny and efficient JSON parser and serialization library for Java.
-It takes up only 30KB, as opposed to object-mapping-based JSON parsers such as Apache Jackson (600KB), and is fast and conformant.
+It takes up only 26KB (including the serialisation feature), as opposed to object-mapping-based JSON parsers such as GSON (290KB) or Jackson (600KB), and is fast and conformant.

 Full JavaDoc documentation is included in the package, see the doc subdirectory.

 **[View API documentation online](https://cpkb-bluezoo.github.io/jsonparser/doc/)